XRPLF/XRPL-Standards/XLS-0070-credentials/README.md

   * Has not been accepted.
   * Isn't a credential issued to the `Account` sending the transaction.
 * The group of `CredentialIDs` is not authorized by the destination.
+* There are duplicates in the list of `CredentialIDs`.

 There is an [existing exception](https://xrpl.org/docs/concepts/accounts/depositauth#precise-semantics) in the Deposit Auth design to allow an XRP payment to an account with Deposit Auth enabled that has a balance less than or equal to the minimum Account Reserve requirement (currently 10 XRP).
 This is to prevent an account from becoming "stuck" by being unable to send transactions but also unable to receive XRP.
 There will be no added support for this with credentials; in other words, if a payment satisfying these criteria is sent with non-preauthorized credentials included, the transaction would fail (but would succeed if the credentials are removed).